 - Resume or CV.
 Upload at the Resume or CV page.

 - Two essays (e.g. papers written for courses), one in English and one in another language.
 Upload at the Writing Sample page.

-- GRE scores (University of Michigan reporting code is 1839).
+- GRE scores are not required.
+If you'd like to send them in: University of Michigan reporting code is 1839.
 These are sent electronically to the University by ETS.
-Please take your GRE exam BEFORE applying for admission.

 Please note that you are responsible for the submission of a complete application.
 You will be able to keep track of which materials for your application have arrived and which ones are still outstanding by consulting your Web Application Status page, to which you will have access once Rackham has received your application and application fee.